-STSG Excursion of 2020 to the Aar Massif is cancelled; it will now be held in 2021
+STSG Excursion of 2021 to the Aar Massif

-The Swiss Tectonic Studies Group will organize an excursion to the Aar Massif in the summer of 2021, from 27-29 August.
+The Swiss Tectonic Studies Group organized an excursion to the Aar Massif in the summer of 2021, from 27-29 August.

-The excursion will be led by Lukas Nibourel, Marco Herwegh and Alfons Berger.
-Lukas Nibourel completed his PhD in Geology at the University of Bern in 2018, studying the structural and thermo-kinematic evolution of the eastern Aar Massif of the Swiss Central Alps, and now works at the Georesources Switzerland Group at the Department of Earth Sciences, ETH Zürich.
+The excursion was led by Lukas Nibourel, Marco Herwegh and Alfons Berger.
+Lukas Nibourel completed his PhD in Geology at the University of Bern in 2019.
+He studied the structural and thermo-kinematic evolution of the eastern Aar Massif of the Swiss Central Alps, and now works at the Georesources Switzerland Group at the Department of Earth Sciences, ETH Zürich.

-We will visit spectacular outcrops, mostly along the basement-cover contact, to discuss the structural and thermo-kinematic evolution of the eastern Aar Massif.
-The massif's deformation and exhumation history will be reconstructed based on field observations and low-T thermochronological data.
-The influence of inherited normal faults on the distribution and geometry of Alpine compressional fault zones will be another imporrtant topic.
+Spectacular outcrops were visited, mostly along the basement-cover contact, to discuss the structural and thermo-kinematic evolution of the eastern Aar Massif.
+The massif's deformation and exhumation history was reconstructed based on field observations and low-T thermochronological data.
+The influence of inherited normal faults on the distribution and geometry of Alpine compressional fault zones was another imporrtant topic.

 The 2019 Swiss Tectonic Studies Group (STSG) excursion of the SGS visited the Zermatt region from 27-29 September, 2019.
 The excursion was led by Prof. Lukas Baumgartner of the University of Lausanne.